 There were various reasons for the accident, and Musk even explained that the touchdown velocity had been too high due to low pressure in the fuel tank and that the team received all the data they needed nevertheless.
 Following the explosion, SpaceX refused to comply with the FAA authorization.

-People who are familiar with the issue and the licensing agreement reported that an initial investigation was conducted at the time, especially focusing on the explosion to try to figure out what went wrong before the Starship could successfully land.
+People familiar with the issue and the licensing agreement reported that an initial investigation was conducted at the time, especially focusing on the explosion to figure out what went wrong before the Starship could successfully land.

 No Response from SpaceX